manidlou/nodejs-bracks-parser/README.md

 app.use(bracks_parser(path_to_bracks_directory));
 ```
-normally it is a good idea to put `bracks` early on top of stack of middlewares since express renders html or ejs not the `bracks` one.
+normally it is a good idea to put `bracks-parser` early on top of stack of middlewares since express renders html or ejs not the `bracks` one.

 #####Example of `views` directory with sub-directories